OlivierLD/raspberry-coffee/README.md

 - NMEA protocol implementations

-To make this repo a bit lighter and more flexible, it will depend on some code stored in other git repos, and deployed as artifacts on a maven repo (hosted by github, as explained [below](#a-maven-repo-in-github)).
+To make this repo a bit lighter and more flexible, it will depend on some code stored in other git repos, and deployed as artifacts on a maven repo (hosted by Github, as explained [below](#a-maven-repo-in-github)).
 Those other repos are:
 - <https://github.com/OlivierLD/raspberry-io-pi4j>, for PI4J devices implementations.
 - <https://github.com/OlivierLD/raspberry-sailor>, for navigation and sailing related pieces of code.